Unpacking Simon Armitage's "The Manhunt": A Deep Dive into Trauma and Recovery

 The Power of Imagery: Unveiling the Scars

 The imagery also highlights the contrast between the external and internal wounds.
 The physical wounds are gradually healed, while the internal scars remain, profoundly affecting the soldier's daily life.
-The speaker's examination of the soldier's body is not merely physical but also a search for the root cause of his pain, revealing a deeper understanding of the invisible wounds of PTSD.
+That said, the speaker's examination of the soldier's body is not merely physical but also a search for the root cause of his pain, revealing a deeper understanding of the invisible wounds of PTSD.
 The poem subtly demonstrates the interconnectedness of mind and body in the experience of trauma.

 Theme of Relationships and Support: Navigating the Aftermath